Nusiq/mcblend/docs/texture_customization/index.md

 New masks are added with "Add mask" dropdown menu.
 There are 8 different types of masks.

+!!! note

+    All masks have an eye icon in the upper right corner that can be used to temporarily disable / enable the mask.

 ## Color Palette Mask
 ![](../img/color_palette_mask.png)